 If you or your spouse have earned income that meets IRS requirements, you can set up an IRA with a bank or a brokerage firm.
 If the income comes from employment, it’s earned income.
 Social security, investments, alimony, and child support are not considered earned income.

-Retirement funds can be invested in deposits with Huntington Bank (MMA & CDs) and/or with our affiliate Huntington Financial Advisors which offers retirement advice and a wide array of investment product options, along with planning insight and advice that's tailored to help meet each client's specific situation.
-For more information about how a Huntington Financial Advisor can help you, contact your banker.
+Retirement funds can be invested in deposits with Huntington Bank (Money Market Accounts & Certificate of Deposits) and with our affiliate Huntington Financial Advisors®, which offers retirement advice and a wide array of investment product options, along with planning insight and advice that's tailored to help meet each client's specific situation.
+For more information about how a Huntington Financial Advisor can help you, contact your banker.†

 This is money that you take out of your IRA.
 Typically, people take distributions during their retirement.
 There are special situations where you can withdraw money before retirement, but there may be early withdrawal fees and tax penalties.
 You will want to contact a tax professional before you take this action.

 Who can benefit from establishing an IRA?

 Anyone who wants to save more for their retirement may want to open an IRA, but there are specific circumstances that may make a Bank IRA an especially appealing option:

 - Your employer does not offer a 401(k) plan and you would like to begin saving for retirement.

 - You participate in your employer's retirement plan, but want to save more.
 Opening an IRA to save for retirement may also be beneficial thanks to the power of interest compounding and tax advantages.

 - You may already have IRA deposits at other financial institutions that are earning lower rates (either liquid Savings/Money Market or a soon maturing CD IRA).
 You may be able to take advantage of this opportunity to consolidate retirement deposits to maximize earnings based upon an interest rate Huntington Bank offers.